benabel/nodebb-plugin-katex/README.md

 ## Debugging

-Katex arsing errors are logged using `winston` the default logger in nodebb at level `verbose`, you need to run `nodebb dev` to see these logs.
+Katex parsing errors are logged using `winston` the default logger in nodebb at level `verbose`, you need to run `nodebb dev` to see these logs.

 ## Credits